argonne-lcf/user-guides/docs/ai-testbed/graphcore/virtual-environments.md

 source /software/graphcore/poplar_sdk/3.3.0/enable
 ```

 To disable the current Poplar SDK, e.g. if one wants to use a different Poplar SDK, follow the steps below.
+(Otherwise, skip to section [Miscellaneous Environment Variables](#miscellaneous-environment-variables).)
 This example assumes that the current installed SDK is 3.1.0 and you want to move to 3.3.0

 1. Check the current version